stuartbates/smhw-event-calendar/README.md

 specs that drill through the whole user journey supported by controller and model specs.

-To run the test suite simply run:
+You can lint all factories and run the test suite by simply running:

+    rake

+Or if you just want to run the specs:

     bin/rspec

+A few thoughts:

 - I decided to pass the data through to JS on the page using a simple view helper.
 Equally could have:
  - Used gon which might be preferable with lots of variables being rendered or polled continuously